peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

  precision.
 The default rounding mode is HalfEven.
 ### CliDecimal
     public static final EContext CliDecimal
-An arithmetic context for the.NET Framework decimal format (see <code>"Forms of numbers"</code>), 96 bits precision, and a valid exponent range of -28 to 0.
+An arithmetic context for the.NET Framework decimal format (see <see cref='PeterO.Numbers.EDecimal'>"Forms of numbers"</see>), 96 bits precision, and a valid exponent range of -28 to 0.
 The default rounding mode is HalfEven.
 (The <code>"Cli"</code> stands for "Common Language Infrastructure", which defined this format as the .NET